Tenancy deposits and moving in

 Once your property has been advertised and you've chosen a tenant you're happy with, you have to deal with the paperwork and deposit.

 Give a copy of the tenancy agreement to your tenant and keep one for yourself.
 Make sure all the copies are signed by everyone.

-You should also give your tenant a copy of the Tenant Information Pack, either on paper or digitally.
-Ask them to either sign a receipt or reply to you by email saying they've received it before the moving in day.
+You should also give your tenant a copy of the correct information notes, either on paper or digitally.
+You may want to ask them to either sign a receipt or reply to you by email saying they've received the tenancy agreement and notes.